nadder/rstex/README.md

 [![Build Status](https://travis-ci.com/nadder/rstex.svg?branch=master)](https://travis-ci.com/nadder/rstex)
 # rsTeX and related programs
 ## rse-TeX
-**NEWS** Recently added the long overdue implementation of e-TeX! e-TeX is required to run LaTeX so this is a very welcome addition to the family of TeX programs.
+**NEWS!** Recently added the long overdue implementation of e-TeX!
+The e-TeX extension is required to run LaTeX so this is a very welcome addition to the family of TeX programs.
+See the Readme.txt for instruction on how to setup LaTeX.

 ## rsTeX
 This is a manual translation of [tex.web](https://ctan.org/pkg/tex) version 3.14159265 into standard C++.